Fact check

 https://www.energie-umwelt.ch/elektrizitaet/1147

-Piles of advertising and door drops in hallways are isolated cases: Publishers hire agencies to check the quality of delivery.
-The delivery staff are also trained accordingly.
+We say: Incorrect!
+Depositing door drops are in hallways are isolated cases: Publishers hire agencies to check the quality of delivery.
+Delivery staff is also trained accordingly.
+In the event of violations – if advertising mail ends up in the mailbox despite “No advertising” stickers – citizens can contact the consumer advice centers.

 2. Representative Civey survey, 2021